Gut health is a complex kind of issue because there are many factors at play. There is much to consider when your goal is optimal gut health, such as:

 Magnesium's role in gut health and it's pretty substantial!

-Being magnesium-deficient (let's just abbreviate this to MgD for the blog because I am lazy and you are busy! ;) interferes with your gut's ability to heal and higher intestinal inflammation.
+Being magnesium-deficient (let's just abbreviate this to MgD for the blog because I am lazy and you are busy 🤪 interferes with your gut's ability to heal and also higher levels of intestinal inflammation.
 Deficiency in magnesium also creates a whole host of other health issues but that's probably already apparent in the paragraph above...

 Our Gut microbiome is an environment in our body that is very fragile and also adaptive.
 It changes upon the intake of certain nutrients and one of those is magnesium.